-Investments-Pursuant to FERSA (5 U.S.C. § 8438), Plan participants are offered five investment funds: the Government Securities Investment Fund (G Fund), the Fixed Income Index Investment Fund (F Fund), the Common Stock Index Investment Fund (C Fund), the Small Capitalization Stock Index Investment Fund (S Fund), and the International Stock Index Investment Fund (I Fund).
+Investments- Pursuant to FERSA (5 U.S.C. § 8438), Plan participants are offered five investment funds: the Government Securities Investment Fund (G Fund), the Fixed Income Index Investment Fund (F Fund), the Common Stock Index Investment Fund (C Fund), the Small Capitalization Stock Index Investment Fund (S Fund), and the International Stock Index Investment Fund (I Fund).
 The Agency has contracted with BlackRock to act as investment manager, custodian and securities lending agent for the F, C, S, and I Fund accounts.

-The TSP Lifecycle Funds are asset allocation portfolios that use the Plan's existing investment funds and target the mix based on the time horizon when the participant intends to withdraw the funds.
+The TSP Lifecycle Funds are asset allocation portfolios that use the Plan's existing investment funds.
 As described in the TSP L Funds Information Sheet on the TSP website (www.tsp.gov), the L2020 Fund, the L2030 Fund and the L2040 Fund are designed for participants who will withdraw their accounts five years before or after the year in the title of the account.
-The L Income Fund was designed to produce current income for the participants who are already receiving money from their accounts through monthly payments.
+The L Income Fund is designed to produce current income for the participants who are already receiving money from their accounts through monthly payments.
 The L2050 Fund is designed for participants who will withdraw their accounts in 2045 or later.
 The asset allocations are based on economic assumptions regarding future investment returns, inflation, economic growth, and interest rates.
 These asset allocations are adjusted quarterly, moving to a more conservative mix over time.
 Between quarterly adjustments, the asset allocations of each fund are maintained through daily rebalancing to that fund's target allocation.
 With the help of an investment consultant, the Agency reviews the assumptions underlying the asset allocations regularly and typically on an annual basis.

 Participants may allocate any portion of their contributions among the five individual investment funds and the five TSP Lifecycle Funds.
 Also, participants may reallocate their account balances among the individual investment funds and the TSP Lifecycle Funds through the interfund transfer process.
 In order to curb frequent trading and its associated costs to all TSP participants, the Agency restricts the number of interfund transfers a participant can make per month.
-The first two interfund transfers per calendar month are
+The first two interfund transfers per calendar month are unrestricted.
+After that, participants may move money only from the F, C, S, and I Funds and the TSP Lifecycle Funds.